williamdewitt/blog/index.md

 Some things I want to put down

-- [] Time-boxed testing
+- Time-boxed testing
-- [] Starting a new job
+- Starting a new job
   - Day one
   - Week one
   - Month one
   - Three months in
-- [] Test Automation
+- Test Automation
+- Resources